 As reported by the LiveScience website, what exactly happens to compostable materials when they end up in landfills is up for debate.
 Commonly used compostable* material such as those corn starch PLA (which stands for polylactic acid) cups sometimes break down anaerobically to release methane, a greenhouse gas about 30 times more potent than carbon dioxide.
 Another study found that PLA sometimes doesn’t break down at all in a landfill, meaning that cups, straws, and other items marketed as compostable* wind up in the trash but don’t actually compost there either.

 Admittedly, it’s a conundrum for those breweries, festivals, and outdoor events trying to do right by the environment, especially when sustainable solutions such as using proper glassware or allowing patrons to bring their own refillable cups can be more costly and less convenient.
-One alternative, the newly developed Ball Aluminum Cup, promises to be a better option because it’s infinitely recyclable, though is not yet available for commercial retail sales and is likely to be a little more expensive than plastic.
+One alternative, the new Ball Aluminum Cup, promises to be a better option because it’s infinitely recyclable, though not yet practical for most small businesses because it’s currently more expensive than plastic.
 The cups are far more durable than plastic, however, and therefore could be washed and reused multiple times to make the economics more favorable, which is likely to happen anyway as production scales up and the price comes down.

-Ultimately, consumers will need to do their part by putting their money where their beer-drinking mouths are.
-Fortunately recent research indicates that most beer purchasers (and not just craft drinkers) are willing to pay a little more for sustainably produced, packaged, and served beer.
-To have an actual impact, though, they’ll need to prioritize the environment ahead of convenience when choosing where to indulge.
-That means voting for eco-friendly businesses with their wallets, and responding to business-as-usual establishments with the decision to go elsewhere.
+Ultimately, environmentally conscious consumers will need to voice their opinions by putting their money where their beer-drinking mouths are.
+Fortunately research indicates that many beer purchasers (and not just craft drinkers) are willing to pay a little more for sustainably produced, packaged, and served beer.
+The next step is to prioritize the environment ahead of convenience when choosing where to indulge.
+That means voting for eco-friendly businesses with their wallets, and responding to business-as-usual establishments with their feet – by deciding to go elsewhere.

 *The term compostable appears with an asterisk throughout this blog post because of the disingenuous marketing that often accompanies it, especially as it relates to bioplastics.
 It’s an unfortunate development that environmentalists refer to as greenwashing.
 Long story short, as this report makes clear, the vast majority of bioplastic cups, cutlery, take-away containers, etc., will degrade in the environment, land or sea, just like traditional plastic.
 In other words, they only degrade into smaller particles called micro plastics which frequently leak into the environment and pollute our oceans, soil, and air quality.
 They aren’t truly organic material and therefore aren’t truly compostable.